The Hidden Gems of the Canterbury Region

 As a mix between a city and a small town, Ashburton sits perfectly on the fence.
 On one hand, it is a great place to hide from the hustle-bustle of the big cities, and on the other, it has all the facilities of a decent-sized New Zealand city.
 Nearby Lake Hood is the place to be in summer.
 Check out some of the town’s attractions in the 7 Awesome Things to Do in Ashburton.

 The small village is a great base to explore the outdoor surroundings like the Talbot Forest.
 One must-do when staying there is hiking in the luxuriant Peel Forest, only a few minutes drive away from the village.
-Plus, white water rafting on the Rangitata River, horse trekking, canyoning and more can be done from this underrated place to visit in Canterbury.
+Plus, white water rafting on the Rangitata River (more info on Viator and Tripadvisor), horse trekking, canyoning and more can be done from this underrated place to visit in Canterbury.
 Check out more activities in the 10 Excellent Things to Do in Geraldine.

 5. Methven and Mt Hutt